Day 1 | Day 2 | Download Brochure

-MONDAY, AUGUST 19
+MONDAY, AUGUST 24

 MORNING, 9:00 am–12:00 pm

 SC1: Technologies, Applications and Commercialization of POC Dx

 Holger Becker, PhD, Founder & CSO, microfluidic ChipShop GmbH

+This short course will provide an overview on the technological aspects of POC system developments.
+It will introduce current technologies such as microfluidics, sensors, paper- and smartphone-based approaches and discuss their trends and limitations.
 The course will discuss a variety of POC systems in different stages of their development, from early stage to established diagnostic systems in the clinical routine.
 Market aspects of POC systems as well as practical examples of commercialization for molecular diagnostic, immunological and clinical tests will be presented.

 AFTERNOON, 2:00–5:00 pm

 SC3: Liquid Biopsies Based on Extracellular Vesicles: Prospects, Challenges, and Opportunities